friendly-bits/geoblocker-bash/README.md

 To install:
 1) Download the latest realease: https://github.com/blunderful-scripts/geoblocker_bash/releases
 2) Install prerequisites.
-On Debian and derivatives run: sudo apt install ipset jq wget
+On Debian and derivatives run: sudo apt install ipset jq wget grepcidr
 3) Download *all* scripts in this suite into the same folder
 4) run "sudo bash geoblocker_bash-install -c [country_code]"